 - Adding channels to the Channels list

 - Deleting a channel from your Channels list

 - Sending texts, images, and location to the channel

 - Inviting contacts to your channel

 - Sharing the channel

 - Managing blocked and trusted users, Admins and Mods

 - Sending and receiving channel alerts

-Search for the Zello app in the Google Play app store and download it to install directly onto your Android device.
+Search for the Zello app in the Google Play app store and tap INSTALL to download it and install directly onto your Android device.
 After download is complete, tap OPEN to open Zello and create your account.